ashokponkumar/cloud-monitoring/qa/grafana_qa.md

 To verify that you have access to the account, organization, and space where you want to log in, log in to the {{site.data.keyword.Bluemix_notm}} console and switch to the space.

 You can also use the command line to verify that you have access to that space.
-Run the following command to log in to a {{site.data.keyword.Bluemix_notm}} region, organization, and space:
+Run the following command to log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}:

 ```
 bx login -a https://api.ng.bluemix.net